 Next, they anoint the ground with cider, recite a verse, and make noise with instruments.
 It’s also common to hang toast soaked in cider from the trees.
 Any birds who eat it will carry away any evil that was still present.

 Similar concepts of ‘toasting’ the success of a harvest emerge elsewhere.
 In Worcestershire, farmers built twelve bonfires in one of their wheat fields.
 They made bonfire larger and named it ‘Old Meg’.
 Then the servants and their families drank warm cider around Old Meg before toasting the master and drinking to the health of the crops (Jones 1961: 320).

 In these traditions, Twelfth Night becomes a way to ‘tie up’ the old year and sow the seeds of good fortune for the new year.
 Whether you celebrate it for religious reasons or not, now’s a good time to put those resolutions into practice!

 Do you celebrate Twelfth Night?
 If so, what do you do?

-References: Jennifer C. Vaught (2013) ‘Twelfth Night and the New Orleans Twelfth Night Revelers’, in Twelfth Night: New Critical Essays, edited by James Schiffer, London: Routledge.
+Vaught, Jennifer C. (2013), ‘Twelfth Night and the New Orleans Twelfth Night Revelers’, in Twelfth Night: New Critical Essays, edited by James Schiffer, London: Routledge.